notgull/notgull.github.io/_posts/2023-07-01-quest-for-piet-part-2.md

 }
 ```

+*Futuregull Edit: Apparently `tiny-skia` just doesn't support odd-numbered dashes.
+Whoops!*

 My first thought was that the resolution scale is too low, so I bumped it up a bit to no noticeable differences.
 My second thought was that maybe [`tiny-skia`]'s dashing system wasn't as advanced as I thought it was.
 I figured it was worth it to try a more advanced rasterizer, so I found myself reaching for [`zeno`].
 Let's just try translating the path to a [`zeno`] path and see what happens.

 ![Glow v2.1](/images/piet-glow-03-unimproved.png)

 Okay, that's even worse.

-*Edit: After some discussion in the `kurbo` chatroom, apparently I just did it wrong.
-Whoops!
+*Futuregull Edit: After some discussion in the `kurbo` chatroom, apparently I just did it wrong.
+Whoops again!
 This is not indicative of the `zeno` crate, just my inability to write code that works in prod.*

 I just noticed that [`kurbo`], the geometry library underlying [`piet`], has an [open PR](https://github.com/linebender/kurbo/pull/286) that adds stroke rasterization.
 This includes dashing support.
 Maybe it's worth a shot?